 No — all essential materials will be supplied.

-Yes — the sessions are recorded and you will be able to access them by registering for the course.
+Yes — all webinars are recorded and you will be able to access them, and all other free course materials, by registering for the course.